sheldonhull/digital-garden/notes/posts/2022/2022-03-11-pulumi-secrets.md

 ## Chicken or The Egg

-Secrets with infrastructure are a problem.
+Secrets with infrastructure are a problem.<!-- more -->

 - I want to source control my secrets, and deploy via CD.
 - I want to use infrastructure-as-code to define my configuration, including secrets.